NathanJepson/SimpleCPU/README.md

 # SimpleCPU
-I modified someone else's Simple CPU design so that it would in Quartus.
+I reconstructed someone else's Simple CPU design so that it would in Quartus.

 To clarify, this CPU design comes from Mike, who wrote a neat little how-to page on how to build a CPU from logic gates.